zdelrosario/ga-tech-workshop/_episodes/06-no-fool-ml.md

 - "Students learn about featurizing, particularly for materials."
 keypoints:
 - "The danger zone is doing machine learning without any math or statistics knowledge!"
-- "Training a machine learning model is accomplished by tuning model parameters to minimize error on a training set."
 - "Features are facts about an observation used to inform a model.
 The way the model uses the features is controlled by the parameters."
-- "Hyperparameters are tunable settings in a model that are held constant during training.
+- "Hyperparameters are tunable settings in a model that are held constant during fitting.
 An example includes polynomial order."
 - "A model tends to underfit when it is not flexible enough to capture genuine trends in the data."
-- "A model tends to overfit when it is so flexible that it fits spurious patterns in the data."
+- "A model tends to overfit when it is so flexible that it fits spurious patterns in the data.
+Adding features makes a model more flexible."
-- "Cross-validation gives more accurate error estimates than naive training error, which can help with tuning hyperparameters."
+- "Cross-validation gives less optimistic error estimates than naive training error, which can help with tuning hyperparameters."
 - "Additional features can be computed from the 'raw' features, including polynomial terms and chemical compositions.
 This process is called featurization."
 ---